spectrio/playbook/first-days.md

 # First Days
 Your first days here will feel a bit like drinking from a firehose.
 That is perfectly fine.
-Do your best to retain what you can, but know it is ok to ask questoins; lots and lots of questions!
+Do your best to retain what you can, but know it is ok to ask questions; lots and lots of questions!

 If you come accross something that you think should be documented somewhere, ask if it is.
 If it is documented, note the location and come back to that reference as needed.
 If it isn't, feel free to document it and communicate the location!